Skip to content

 input_

-The input object to be opened.
+The input/output object to be opened.

 TYPE: FileLike